Fiserv/Commerce-Hub/docs/Resources/Master-Data/Additional-Data.md

 title: additionalData
 -->

-The below table identifies the parameters in the `additionalData` object.

 | Variable | Type | Maximum Length | Description/Values |
 | ----- | ----- | ----- | ----- |